disruptek/bump/README.md

 For an explanation of the "social contract" that is semantic versioning, see https://semver.org/

 **Note:** I only test bump on Linux against `git v2.23.0`, but it seems to work against `git v2.17.0`.
 Platform-specific code in the tool:

-1. we identify your current working directory differently on `macos` and `genode`.
+1. we identify your current working directory differently on `macos` and `genode`, and perhaps some day, other platforms as well.

+1. by the same token (well, not the **same** token, but...) if Nim ever invents a new `ExtSep` for your platform (ie. the character that separates filename from its extension), you can rebuild bump to use that new separator.

+If you had to read that section carefully, please file a bug report with your vendor.

 ## Usage